Routing

 attrs: object

-A JSON object in which both keys and values are strings.
-It is used to match attributes of HTTP traffic (for obvious reasons, only HTTP/1.0 and HTTP/1.1 are supported).
-A rule is considered matched when the HTTP headers contain all specified keys and the corresponding values contain the specified substrings.Header names are case-insensitive.
-Values support regular-expression matching.
+A JSON object where keys and values are strings.
+Used to detect HTTP traffic attribute values (due to obvious reasons, only supports 1.0 and 1.1).
+The rule is matched when HTTP headers contain all specified keys and values contain the specified substrings.
+Keys are case-insensitive.
+Values support regular expressions.

 - Detect HTTP GET: